2i2c-org/team-compass/practices/development.md

 [Click here to go to the Team Backlog](https://github.com/orgs/2i2c-org/projects/22).

 The Team Backlog is a GitHub Projects Board with a list of [Deliverables and tasks](coordination:deliverables) across all of our active projects.
-This represents the work that the team is planning to do in the near future.
+This represents the work that the team is doing AND planning to do in the near future.
 These items adhere to the following principles:

 - The order of items should be roughly according to priority, with higher priority items at the top of lists.
 - Items on the board should have a **status** that signals whether they are ready to work or need more refinement before working.
-- If an item has multiple components or would otherwise take longer than a cycle to complete, create new issues as sub-tasks, and add *them* to the Cycle Board.
+- If an item has multiple components or would otherwise take longer than a cycle to complete, create new issues as sub-tasks, and add *them* to a dedicated [Project Backlog](coordination:project-backlog).

 ### Assigning to an issue